humbertotm/cell-automata/README.md

 2. `npm` or `yarn`
 3. Clone the project from https://github.com/humbertotm/cell-automata

+## Installing dependencies
+To install project dependencies, execute:
+### `npm install` or `yarn install`

 ## Running the project

-In the project directory, you can run the following commands:
+In the project directory, you can run the following command:

 ### `npm start` or `yarn start`